TylerTemp/SaintsField/README.md

 This is useful when you want to have a `GameObject` prefab, but you want this target prefab to have a specific component (e.g. your own `MonoScript`, or a `ParticalSystem`).
 By using this you force the inspector to sign the required object that has your expected component but still gives you the original typed value to field.

+This can also be used when you just want a type reference to a prefab, but Unity does not allow you to pick a prefab because "performance consideration".

 Overload:

 *   `FieldTypeAttribute(Type compType, EPick editorPick = EPick.Assets | EPick.Scene, bool customPicker = true)`
 *   `FieldTypeAttribute(Type compType, bool customPicker)`
+*   `FieldTypeAttribute(EPick editorPick = EPick.Assets | EPick.Scene, bool customPicker = true)`

 For each argument:

-*   `Type compType` the type of the component you want to pick
+*   `Type compType` the type of the component you want to pick. `null` for using current type
 *   `EPick editorPick` where you want to pick the component.
 Options are:
     *   `EPick.Assets` for assets
     *   `EPick.Scene` for scene objects